hostvpshub/free-vps/README.md

 # HostVPSHub 🚀

-HostVPSHub is an all-in-one, open-source solution for effortlessly managing and deploying Virtual Private Servers.
+HostVPSHub is an all-in-one Free vps, open-source solution for effortlessly managing and deploying Virtual Private Servers.
 Simplify your infrastructure workflow, from provisioning to monitoring, with our intuitive dashboard.

 ## About The Project